Visitors to the area have a lot of options when it comes to things to do in Cincinnati, Ohio.

 There are several special places around Cincinnati that could be overlooked.
 That’s why I’m sharing 5 hidden gems around Cincinnati that are worth adding to your list.

-This is one of the most underrated museums in Cincinnati and once you visit, you will feel like you just experienced one of the best kept secrets.
+This is one of the most underrated museums in Cincinnati.
+Once you visit, you will feel like you just experienced one of the best-kept secrets.

-With over 200 vintage and neon signs, the American Sign Museum does a great job at preserving and bringing back to life classic pieces of Americana.
+With over 200 vintage and neon signs, the American Sign Museum does a great job of preserving and bringing back to life classic pieces of Americana.

-Take the guided tour to make the most out of your visit and learn more about the stories behind the signs and the art of neon lighting.
+Take the guided tour to make the most out of your visit.
+During the tour, you will learn more about the stories behind the signs and the art of neon lighting.

 The perfect blend of art, the outdoors, and history.
 Pyramid Hill Sculpture Park is a MUST see for fans of art and the outdoors.

 You can drive yourself around the park or rent an “art cart.”
 The art cart helps you easily view more than 50 pieces of art in 265 acres of natural surroundings.

 A visit to Pyramid Sculpture Park also includes a visit to the 10,000 sq. ft Ancient Sculpture Museum.
 This incredible museum is filled with sculptures that are thousands of years old.

 Discover one man’s labor of love as you explore the medieval-style castle that he built by hand over the course of 50+ years!

 The Historic Loveland Castle & Museum Chateau Laroche was a dream brought to life by Harry Andrews.